jaywehner/GoAnywhere-Email-Template-Editor/README.md

 - Real-time preview of HTML content
 - Open and edit existing HTML files
 - Select from available email templates in the emailtemplates directory
+- Insert HTML variables from a dropdown list
 - Save/download edited HTML files

 ## Setup